 The other bandhas include maha bandha (a combination of these 3 engaged simultaneously) and the two minor bandhas; hasta bandha (the hand lock) and pada bandha (the foot lock), making 6 in total.

-Mula bandha, engaging the pelvic floor, is connected to muladhara chakra, our centre of survival and belonging.
+Mula bandha, engaging the pelvic floor, is connected to muladhara chakra, our center of survival and belonging.
 Moving upwards, we get to Uddiyana bandha which stimulates our digestive fire and blood flow.
 Finally, we reach jalandhara bandha with a more subtle state of awareness and energy.

 Energetically, just like the 8 limbs of yoga, as we move up through the bandhas we are gradually bringing our attention inwards to a subtler state of awareness, aiding us in the later limbs of yoga such as dharana (concentration), dhyana (meditation), and samadhi (union.)